 Another way that Slack mitigates bias throughout the interview stage is to have the team determine the specific characteristics and skills the ideal candidate needs and to come up with a list of set questions that all candidates are asked.
 This makes the interview process fairer and makes it less likely that people will consciously or unconsciously favor people who are similar to themselves.
 Additionally, interviewers practice their interviewing skills and get better at identifying potential biases during the interview by conducting mock interviews with other Slack employees.

-In addition to providing their “Unconscious Bias” training for employees, these are just a few of Microsoft’s initiatives diversity hiring programs: The Microsoft Software and Systems Academy (MSSA) helps active-duty U.S. service members develop the career skills to work in the IT industry through access to resources and training.
+In addition to providing their “Unconscious Bias” training for employees, these are just a few of Microsoft’s diversity hiring initiatives.
+The Microsoft Software and Systems Academy (MSSA) helps active-duty U.S. service members develop the career skills to work in the IT industry through access to resources and training.
 Microsoft has inclusive hiring for people with disabilities: They host Ability Hiring events, educate their teams on disability etiquette, and candidates can request interview accommodations such as an extended interview time, assistive technology like as the use of a screen-reader and braille keyboard or captioning services, and sign language interpreter services.
 Microsoft also has a specific program for hiring and training people on the Autism spectrum.